dev-academy-programme/concepts/agile/user-stories.md

 ### Why?

 User stories divide our programs into discrete 'chunks' that can easily be worked on separately.
-They help us understand and manage the _scope_ of our work: which features we should add next, and which are _must have_ as opposed to _nice to have_.
-They also help us to keep the end user in mind: you know, that person we're actually developing all this for!
+They help us understand and manage the _scope_ and priority of our work: which features we should add next, and which are _must have_ as opposed to _nice to have_.
+They also help us keep the end user in mind: you know, that person we're actually developing all this for!